MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-run-mps-and-mrp.md

 After you have reviewed the action messages and determined whether to accept some or all of the suggested changes, select the **Accept Action Message** field, and then you are ready to update the schedules accordingly.

 > [!NOTE]
 >  An action message is a suggestion to create a new order, cancel an order, or change the quantity or date of an order.
-An order is a purchase order, transfer order, or works order.
+An order is a purchase order, transfer order, or production order.

 In response to any supply/demand imbalances, the following action messages are generated.